Dreambound

 1. Update Your Resume

 Before applying for aviation mechanic positions, make sure to update your resume to highlight your relevant skills, training, and work experience.
 Emphasize any specialized training or certifications you have obtained and include any internships or cooperative education programs you have completed.
-Be sure to proofread your resume for any grammatical or spelling errors and format it cleanly and professionally.
+Be sure to proofread your resume for any grammatical or spelling errors and format it in a clean and professional manner.

 Get courses selected just for you